-6. The following words have these meanings in this guide unless the contrary intention appears:-
+5. The following terms have these meanings in this guide unless the contrary intention appears:-

-- (a) "Call Communications" means communications involving (in whole or in part) a number used in the operation of each telco's network including communication via messages. - (b) "Charges" means the sums payable by the customer to Telco for the provision of facilities or services. - (c) "CMA" means Communication and Multimedia Act 1998. - (d) "Content" means any sound, text, still picture, moving picture or other audio-visual representation, tactile representation or any combination of the preceding which is capable of being created, manipulated, stored, retrieved or communicated electronically. - (e) "Customer" means in relation to a Telco, a person having a business relationship with the Telco for the provision of communications services. - (f) "Equipment" means any equipment (whether hardware or software), or device which is part of or within the Network. - (g) "Facility" means network facilities and/or other facilities which facilitate the provision of network services or applications services including content applications services. - (h) "GST Act" means Goods And Services Tax Act 2014.
+- (a) "Call Communications" means communications involving (in whole or in part) a number used in the operation of each telco's network including communication via messages. - (b) "Charges" means the sums payable by the customer to Telco for the provision of facilities or services.

-- (i) "MCMC" means Malaysian Communication and Multimedia Commission. - (j) "Telco" means business that provides telecommunication services. - (k) "Telecommunication services" means the transmission, emission or reception, and the transfer or assignment of the right to use capacity for the transmission, emission or reception of signals, writing, images, sounds or information of any kind by wire cable, radio, optical or other electromagnetic system or by a similar technical system. - (I) "Telecommunication supplier" means a person whose principal activity is the supply of telecommunications services.
+- (c) "CMA" means Communication and Multimedia Act 1998 (Act 588). - (d) "Content" means any sound, text, still picture, moving picture or other audio-visual representation, tactile representation or any combination of the preceding which is capable of being created, manipulated, stored, retrieved or communicated electronically. - (e) "Customer" means a person having a business relationship with the Telco for the provision of communications services. - (f) "Equipment" means any equipment (whether hardware or software), or device which is part of or within the Network. - (g) "Facility" means network facilities and/or other facilities which facilitate the provision of network services or applications services including content applications services. - (h) GST Act" means Goods And Services Tax Act 2014. - (i) "MCMC" means Malaysian Communication and Multimedia Commission. - (j) "Telco" means business that licensed under Communication and Multimedia Act 1998 (Act 588) that is regulated by MCMC to provide telecommunication services. - (k) "Telecommunication services" means the transmission, emission or reception, and the transfer or assignment of the right to use capacity for the transmission, emission or reception of signals, writing, images, sounds or information of any kind by wire cable, radio, optical or other electromagnetic system or by a similar technical system. - (I) "Telecommunication supplier" means a person whose principal activity is the supply of telecommunications services. - (m) "Time division multiple access (TDMA)" means a channel access method for shared medium networks.
+It allows several users to share the same frequency channel by dividing the signal into different time slots.
+The users transmit in rapid succession, one after the other, each using its own time slot.